pablocasares/enricher/docs/configuration/bootstrapper.md

 `io.wizzie.bootstrapper.bootstrappers.impl.FileBootstrapper`

-This bootstrapper reads the stream config from local file system, and builds a KS topology using this file.
+This bootstrapper read the stream config from local file system, and build a KS topology using this file.
 You need to add the properties on the configuration file.

 | Property     | Description     |
 | :------------- | :-------------  |